-You’ve were out of the music scene, publicly at least, for a long time.
+You’ve been out of the music scene for a long time.
 A lot of fans must have wondered what you’ve been doing these past fifteen years?

-I’ve had time off from playing onstage because with the Scorpions I went on the road for almost twenty years living out of suitcases and for me it was time to step back from being on the road because I also have my family and children that I wanted to look after.
+I had time off from playing onstage because with the Scorpions, I went on the road for almost twenty years living out of suitcases, and for me, it was time to step back from being on the road because I also have my family and children that I wanted to look after.
 I worked as a music publisher, I did management for bands and things like that, I had my PA company, so I was quite busy doing different things than what I had been doing before.

-Did you touch your bass at all during those fifteen years or did you totally quite playing?
+Did you touch your bass at all during those fifteen years, or did you totally quit playing?

 How about Herman Rarebell?

 I spoke with him the last time, I think, one year ago on the phone.
-I visited him when he still lived in the southern France and we did some recordings together.
+I visited him when he still lived in southern France, and we did some recordings together.

 There’s a lot of stuff that has still not been released.